 What would remind you to go jogging?

-Leaving your running shoes on the floor, next to your bed, so you can literally stumble upon them every morning?
+- Leaving your running shoes on the floor, next to your bed, so you literally stumble over them every morning?

 The reward within your particular Habit Loop needs to provide immediate and undeniable motivation, so that you’ll immediately start to yearn for it the second you come in contact with your cue.

-Whether it’s a piece of chocolate waiting for you when you get home from jogging…
+- A fine piece of chocolate waiting for you when you get home from jogging?

-Or that collection of funny “fail” videos you’ve watched over and over, but still manages to crack you up every single time…
+- Or that collection of funny cat videos you’ve watched over and over, but still manages to crack you up every single time?

 This step can be a bit tricky, especially since a time may come when you are no longer properly motivated by such a reward, which might lead you astray.